GBS-SynBioLab/Whole-cell-model-Weisse-2015-/README.md

 Files:
 1) cellmodel_Driver.m & cellmodel_odes.m - Files to run the original model from the paper
-2) cellmodel_Driver_MolarParamSpecies.m - File includes parameters and initial species values in concentration-based units
+2) cellmodel_Driver_MolarParamSpecies.m - File includes parameters and initial species values in concentration-based units 3,4) Annotated files: contain a thorough annotation of the original code from the paper with the 'zombie' species being removed for clarity.
+Recommended to look at these when starting out with this code.